botfront/botfront/botfront/docs/guide/getting-started/quick-start.md

 ## Add natural language

-Select NLU from the side bar and go the **Chitchat** tab.
-Select `chitchat.greet` and `chitchat.bye`, import and train.
+Select NLU from the sidebar and go the **Chitchat** tab.
+Select `chitchat.greet` and `chitchat.bye`, import, and train.

 ## Add a bot response

-Select **Bot responses** in the sidebar, then create 4 bot responses.
-The names of the bot responses are those used in stories:
+Select **Bot responses** in the sidebar, then create four different bot responses.
+The names of the bot responses will be used in stories:
 - `utter_hi_there`
 - `utter_hi_again`
 - `utter_hmm_really`